 If you add items to your schedule on a regular basis, it will be easier to balance school and work as you’ll have your entire schedule visually represented.
-Also, be sure to add major events like exams, paper deadlines and work meetings so you can keep an eye on upcoming events.
+Also, be sure to add major items like exams, paper deadlines and work meetings so you can keep an eye on upcoming events.

 Holding down a job during college is a great idea.
 It looks fantastic on your resume and, of course, the cash flow doesn’t hurt!
 However, your school work shouldn’t suffer as a result.

 Be sure to schedule time for reading, writing papers and studying.
 Treat it like an appointment that you can’t break and make sure you use that time for text books — not Facebook.